 Next, let us contrast what Socrates says about love in the two dialogues.
 First the Symposium.
 Socrates, rather than falling in line with the poets, and following upon Agathon’s vague speech in praise of love, recalls an exchange he had with Diotima.
 He was looking for teachers to help him, and she engaged in a dialectical inquiry with him that led to an account of Eros as an interim daimon between men and gods.
 Eros, says Socrates, is a philosopher.
-It is a desire for the whole good and being happy (205d).
-Because the mortal nature seeks immortality, a human will take place in new birth and generation.
-Procreation is a taking part in immortality.
-In this way he also praises Eros, like Phaedrus, for men fighting to gain immortal virtue (a la Achilles and others), these are appropriate in terms of bodies, but in terms of souls, he is concerned with moderation and justice for arranging of households and cities.
+Eros is a desire for the whole good and being happy (205d).
+Because mortal nature seeks immortality, a human will take place in new birth and generation.
+Procreation is a unique glimpse of humans taking part in immortality.
+In this way Socrates also praises Eros, like Phaedrus, for men fighting to gain immortal virtue (a la Achilles and others), these are appropriate in terms of bodies, but in terms of souls, he is concerned with moderation and justice for the arranging of households and cities.
 Lovers lead their beloveds to find the single unchanging form of beauty -from beautiful bodies up to pursuits and lessons until the single eidos is conceived.
 This is the only way the life of the mortal is worth living.
 Eros is a co-worker, helping humans in this ascent to the being of the beautiful in its one true form.

-Thus, Phaedrus is given a far more beautiful and enduring account of love and the soul, though being a simple minded man, his response is feeble and the message is lost on him.
-The remainder of the dialogue concerns a detailed examination of rhetoric, as he is far more concerned with the crafting of a pleasant or a persuasive speech, than with any enduring questions into the nature of being.
+Thus, Phaedrus is given a far more beautiful and enduring account of love and the soul, though being a simple-minded man, his response is feeble and the message is lost on him.
+The remainder of the dialogue concerns a detailed examination of rhetoric, as Phaedrus is far more concerned with the crafting of a pleasant or a persuasive speech, than with any enduring questions into the nature of being.
 It is important to note that this account of love by Socrates occurs after Socrates receives a divine sign (daimon) -an example of a divine form of madness.